SchokiCoder/book_modern_c/src/setup.md

 ### Windows

 On Windows, ditch notepad.exe and get "Notepad++" or "Visual Studio Code", i guess.
-I would go with Notepad++ though, if i were glued to a Windows-only PC.
+I would go with Notepad++ though, if I were glued to a Windows-only PC.

 ## Debugger